Princekrampah/HRDataAnalysis/README.md

 21. Which state are you likely to get a job(Position) by category?
 22. What is the average age of employees in each department?
 23. Average age by each race?
-24. What is the average age of each department?
-25. What is the average age of each position?
+24. What is the average age of each position?

 ### Procedures Followed